RTXteam/RTX-KG2/README.md

 ### Option 1: build KG2 directly on an Ubuntu system, not via ssh:

-Run these commands in the `bash` shell, in order:
+Install `git` by running these commands in the `bash` shell, in order:

     cd

     sudo apt-get update -y

     sudo apt-get install -y screen git

+Clone the RTX software from GitHub:

     git clone https://github.com/RTXteam/RTX.git

+Initiate a `screen` session to provide a stable pseudo-tty:

     screen

 Within the `screen` session, run: